buckyyyy/bucky.github.com/index.md

 ### EDUCATION

-Sep 2017-Jun 2021
+#### Sep 2017-Jun 2021：Swjtu

-Swjtu：Network Engineering
+Network Engineering

-Sep 2021-Now
+#### Sep 2021-Now：Swjtu

-Swjtu：Traffic Information Engineering and Control
+Traffic Information Engineering and Control

+### INTERN EXPERIENCE

+#### Jul 2021-Aug 2021：CRSC Design Institute

+During the internship, my main work was based on the Phoenix Maglev project and used Simulink to test and develop the ATS and BAS subsystems of the integrated monitoring system.

 ### SKILL & INTERESTS